How do I schedule an appointment?

 How long will the appointment take?

-A new patient appointment will typically take about an hour, whereas, a follow up appointment can range from 15 to 30 minutes.
+A new patient appointment will typically take about an hour, whereas, a follow up appointment is typically 30 minutes.
 These times are for general purposes, but may be longer for complicated cases.
 During the appointment, we will discuss your concerns and together determine the best treatment plan.
-I mainly provide medication management and education, but may intermittently provide therapy as well.
+I mainly provide medication management and education, but may intermittently provide supportive therapy as well.
 I will refer a patient to a qualified community therapist if deemed necessary.

 What if I need to cancel my appointment?